bashup/jqmd/README.md

 Notice that JSON and YAML blocks are always filtered through a `jqmd_data()` function, which by default does [data merging](#data-merging), but you can always redefine the function to do something different, even as part of a `FILTER` or jq block.
 (Just remember that while filters can begin with function definitions, they must each *end* with an expression, even if it's only a `.`.)

 Also note that data passed to the `JSON` and `YAML` functions *can contain jq interpolation expressions*, which means that you **must not pass untrusted data to them**.
-You can validate and/or neutralize such data by piping it through `jq` (for JSON) or the `yaml2json` function (for YAML) before calling `JSON` on it.
-(Untrusted JSON data can also be inserted as a jq variable using `ARGJSON`, as described below.)
+If you need to process a user-supplied JSON string, the simplest way is to use `JSON "( %s | fromjson)" "$untrusted_json"`.
+Alternately, you can call `ARGJSON someJQvarname "$untrusted_json"` to create the jq variable `$someJQvarname`, and then use it with e.g. `JSON '$someJQvarname'` .
+(Note the single quotes!)

+(If your user-supplied data is in YAML form, you can use the same approaches, but must convert it to JSON first.)

 #### Adding jq Options and Arguments

 * `JQ_OPTS` *opts...* -- add *opts* to the jq command line being built up.
 Whenever jq is run (either explicitly using `RUN_JQ` or `CALL_JQ`, or implicitly at the end of the document), the given options will be part of the command line.
 * `ARG` *name value* -- define a jq variable named `$`*name*, with the supplied string value.
 (Shortcut for  `JQ_OPTS --arg name value`.)
-* `ARGQUOTE` *value* -- like `ARG`, but instead of passing in an argument name, a unique argument name is generated, and returned in `$REPLY`.
-The returned string will expand as *value* in any jq expressions.
 * `ARGJSON` *name json-value* -- define a jq variable named `$`*name*, with the supplied JSON value.
 (Shortcut for `JQ_OPTS --argjson name json`.)
 This is especially useful for passing the output of other programs or data files as arguments to your jq code, e.g. `ARGJSON something "$(wp option get something --format=json)"`.
+* `ARGSTR` *string* and `ARGVAL` *json-value* -- these functions work like `ARG` and `ARGJSON`, but instead of you passing in an argument name, a unique argument name is automatically generated, and returned in `$REPLY`.
+The returned string will expand to the passed in-value in any jq expressions.

 (Note: the added options will reset to empty again after `RUN_JQ`, `CALL_JQ`, or `CLEAR_FILTERS`.)